Dwight Evans (politician): 2016 special and general

 In November 2015, Evans announced that he would run for Pennsylvania's 2nd congressional district in 2016 against Democratic incumbent Chaka Fattah.
 In an upset, Evans beat Fattah for the Democratic nomination – the real contest in this heavily Democratic, black-majority district – on April 26, 2016.
 He won mainly by running up his margins in his Olney-Oak Lane stronghold.
 Fattah resigned two months later amid a corruption scandal.

 As a result, Evans ran in two elections on November 8, 2016 – a special election for the balance of Fattah's sixth term, and a regular election for a full two-year term.
 He won both, and was sworn in on November 14.
 This gave Evans more seniority than other new members of Congress elected in 2016.
 His district has been in Democratic hands without interruption since 1949, and has been represented by black congressmen since 1959.

 2018

 A court-ordered redistricting ahead of the 2018 elections renumbered Evans's district as the 3rd district.
 It lost its share of Montgomery County and was pushed slightly further into Philadelphia.
-Like its predecessor, it is heavily Democratic and majority black.
-Evans handily defeated Republican challenger Bryan Leib to win his second full term.
+The new 3rd was as heavily Democratic as the old 2nd, and Evans handily defeated Republican challenger Bryan Leib to win his second full term.